avilior/fake/README.md

 what is going on

-This edit is being made on issue1 branch.
+This edit is being made based on  issue1.  << edit by me in the PR.